Best tips to plan your Iceland Elopement | Iceland Elopement Photographer

 What’s the currency in Iceland like?

 The currency used is called the Icelandic Krona, which is labeled as 'ISK' next to the price amount.
-The exchange rate is $1 USD is equal to about 99.9 ISK, however this fluctuates as the market fluctuates.
+The exchange rate is close to, but changes, to $1 USD is equal to about 99.9 ISK, however this fluctuates as the market fluctuates.
 So, if your coffee and breakfast comes to 1,300 ISK, it is roughly $13 USD.
 It is pretty easy to eyeball the conversion once you get over the shock of hearing your breakfast comes to 'one thousand thirteen'.
 A main concern I hear often is about spending money once you are here.
 You actually do not need to exchange any money in order to buy things.
 Practically every place, even in the smaller towns, take cards.
 If your card has a chip you should be good to go.

-PRO TIP: don't forget to inform your card carrier you will be traveling, so the card doesn't get shut off and put you in a sticky situation.
-It is really common for gas stations, once you leave the bigger cities, to be just pumps in the ground with no store attached, so your only option is to pay with a card.
-Each carrier has their own cost for transactions fees, which are really minimal.
 However, if you did want some cash, it is good to have a little on you just in case.
 I will go to an ATM / Bank and grab a little bit.
 I do this because the parking meters around Reykjavik sometimes have issues reading cards and throwing some coins in it is MUCH easier and will not result in a ticket if I can't get the parking meter to read my card.
 Additionally, my first time in Iceland I actually got into a pretty scary situation with my card not being read at any gas stations and I was SECONDS away from running out of gas.
 I had to walk until I found a bank that had an ATM, which thankfully read my card, so I could pull out cash to pay for gas at the gas station convenient store.
 However, if I had cash on me to begin with, I would not have almost died from a heart attack.

 What time of year is best to visit Iceland for my Elopement?